saleem9245/PhantomWallet/README.md

 PhantomCli is a cli interface that allows quick queries on transactions or to check a contract abi.
 It has a history and autocompletion for the built in commands and on historized patterns.
 Not everything might work smoothly as I abused it a bit to test a few things, but in the future PhantomCli will be a full featured Phantasma CLI wallet with extended functionalities.

-#### Upcoming features
+### Roadmap

-- simple scripting within the cli
+- Simple scripting within the cli
-- file read write
+- File read write
-- transaction/block export
+- Transaction/block export
-- standard wallet features (send/receive)
+- Standard wallet features (send/receive)
-- passthrough to your OS shell (Linux and OSX, not sure about Windows yet)
+- Passthrough to your OS shell (Linux and OSX, not sure about Windows yet)
-- output in nicely formatted text tables
+- Output in nicely formatted text tables

 ## Phantom Wallet & CLI Installation